zvictor/PocketFlow/cookbook/python-tool-database/README.md

-# SQLite Database with PocketFlow
+# SQLite Database with BrainyFlow

-This example demonstrates how to properly integrate SQLite database operations with PocketFlow, focusing on:
+This example demonstrates how to properly integrate SQLite database operations with BrainyFlow, focusing on:

 1. Clean code organization with separation of concerns:

    - Tools layer for database operations (`tools/database.py`)
-   - Node implementation for PocketFlow integration (`nodes.py`)
+   - Node implementation for BrainyFlow integration (`nodes.py`)
    - Flow configuration (`flow.py`)
    - Safe SQL query execution with parameter binding

 2. Best practices for database operations:

    - Connection management with proper closing
    - SQL injection prevention using parameterized queries
    - Error handling and resource cleanup